infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 ## Mandatory Checklist
 Please go through these checklists before sending extension for approval

-- [x] Extensions are stored using a version controlled repository like GitHub, BitBucket, Azure DevOps, or GitLab ([XtendM3 Example of a repository structure](https://github.com/infor-cloud/acme-corp-extensions))
+- [x] Extensions are stored using a version controlled repository like GitHub, BitBucket, Azure DevOps, or GitLab<br/>[XtendM3 Example of a repository structure](https://github.com/infor-cloud/acme-corp-extensions)
 - [x] Extension JavaDoc has been created on top of the extension classes
 - [x] Extension Method’s JavaDoc has been created on top of the methods (except for the main() method)
 - [x] Extensions have been fully tested and verified to be working as intended